kjensen19/nextJSPortfolio/posts/despair.md

     - I know how to do this, what is wrong with me???
     - etc

 What I showed to them made me look inflexible, ineffective, incapable, incommunicative, and probably at least a little bit insane.
-It was not my best moment, but I did the best job I could describing how it should be working after some prompting and then, mercifully they let that part end and I wrapped up with the director which felt good.
-So I was, in spite of my abject failure, a little hopeful that I would get the chance to show them what I'm actually capable of.
+It was not my best moment.
+Mercifully that part ended and I wrapped up with the director which felt good.
+So I was, in spite of my abject failure, hopeful that I would get the chance to show what I'm actually capable of.
 And then two days later I got the dreaded 'Sadly, XYZ has declined to make an offer'.

 Failing is awful, and failing because I blew it even more awful.
 And putting in a bunch of time and effort to a job I didn't get is awful.
 And getting attached to a company and then not getting an offer is awful.
 And having to turn around and start looking again after a month of thinking I found something is awful.
 Getting attached to things is awful.
 Searching for jobs is awful.
 Applying to jobs to just get auto-rejected by a robot is awful.
 Getting rejected in any context is awful.
-And it is really hard not to feel like all of that awfulness is a part of me-- that those things are awful because I'm awful, but they aren't and neither am I.

-I'm incredibly grateful that I have people in my life who remind me of all the things that seem cliche:
+And it is really hard not to feel like all of that awfulness is a part of me-- that those things are awful because I'm awful, but they aren't and neither am I. I'm incredibly grateful that I have people in my life who remind me of all the things that seem cliche:
     - I'm not awful
     - It is going to be okay
     - I'll get the next one